UK Ancestry Visa

 UK Ancestry Visa Processing Times

 Processing times for the UK Ancestry Visa are much faster than for many other types of visas.
 Typically, decisions are returned within 3 weeks of attending your appointment at the visa application centre and submitting your biometric information.
-A decision can take longer in some complex cases, but this is quite uncommon.
-If you want your application processed more quickly, it’s possible in some visa application centres to pay an additional £500 fee for a 5-day priority service or a £1000 fee for a next-day super priority service.
+In some complex cases, a decision can take longer, but this is relatively uncommon.
+If you want your application processed more quickly, it’s possible in some visa application centres to pay an additional fee for a priority service.
 You should check before applying to see whether this service is available in your country of application.
 Details on the services offered can be found through your local visa application centre.

 Valuable ‘fixed-fee’ advice at any stage of your application